Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 ## Introduction

-Versal™ adaptive compute acceleration platforms (ACAPs) combine Scalar Engines, Adaptable Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+Versal® adaptive compute acceleration platforms (ACAPs) combine Scalar Engines, Adaptable Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.

 This tutorial demonstrates creating a system design running on the AI Engine, PS, and Programmable logic.
 The AI Engine domain contains a simple graph consisting of 3 kernels.
 These kernels are connected by both windows and streams.
 The PL domain contains data movers that provide input and capture output from the AI Engine.
 The PS domain contains a host application that controls the entire system.
 You'll validate the design running on these heterogeneous domains by first emulating the hardware and then running on actual hardware.